tulshiramKIC/tulshiramKIC/README.md

  </div>
  <div align="center">

-**Take a shot every time someone says "it works on my machine."
+**Take a shot every time someone says "It works on my machine."
 Just kidding – you’d be drunk by noon!**
  </div>
  <br>